$0 Northwest Territories Foster Care Quick-Start Checklist

 • Court orders and legal status: What is the child's legal status?
 Is there an open supervision order?
 A Crown wardship?
 What are the current access arrangements with biological family?

-The right to information is not absolute — there are legitimate confidentiality restrictions on some case details.
-But "I can't tell you about their background" is not a complete answer when you are managing a child who has serious behavioral presentations and you are doing so without the information needed to understand the triggers or the history.
+Access to information is not absolute — there are legitimate confidentiality restrictions on some case details.
+But "I can't tell you about their background" may not answer the practical questions a caregiver needs to manage serious behavioural presentations safely.

-If your social worker is not providing information you need to care safely for a child, the first step is to ask explicitly in writing: "What information about this child's behavioral and medical history is available and can be shared with me as the caregiver?"
-Document the request.
-A written request creates a record and signals that you understand your entitlement.
+If your social worker is not providing information you need to care safely for a child, ask explicitly in writing: "What information about this child's behavioral and medical history is available and can be shared with me as the caregiver?"
+Document the request and the response.

 The Right to Raise Concerns and File Complaints